Learn to interpret model evaluations

 Probability threshold determines the model’s predictions.
 The default threshold is .5.
 The input is predicted as (i.e. “counts” as) as a concept, such as “dog”, only if the prediction probability for “dog” is higher than the set threshold, for example, 0.5.
 You can adjust the threshold depending on how ‘strict’ you want your classification to be.

-All prediction binary metrics, such as True Positives, False Negatives, and False Positives, and Total Predicted, Recall Rate, Precision Rate, depend on this threshold.
+All prediction binary metrics—such as True Positives, False Negatives, False Positives, Total Predicted, Recall Rate, and Precision Rate—depend on this threshold.

 Total Labeled: Total number of inputs that were originally labeled as the concept in the test set.
 Total Labeled is the sum of True Positives (correct) and False Negatives (incorrect).
-Note: Total Labeled is not dependent on the prediction threshold.
+Note that the Total Labeled is not dependent on the prediction threshold.

 Total Predicted: Total number of inputs that were predicted as the concept in the test set.
 This means these inputs were predicted as a concept with probability greater than the prediction threshold value.
 Total Predicted is the sum of True Positives (correct) and False Positives (incorrect).

 True Positives (TP): Number of inputs that were correctly predicted as the concept they were actually labeled.
 Also known as “hits”.
-(E.g. These are the images that were labeled as “dog” and were predicted as “dog”)
+For example, these are the images that were labeled as “dog” and were predicted as “dog”.

 False Negatives (FN): Number of inputs that were not predicted as the concept they were actually labeled.
 Also known as “misses”.
-(E.g. These are the images that were labeled as “dog” but were not predicted as “dog”)
+For example, these are the images that were labeled as “dog” but were not predicted as “dog”.

-False Positives (FP): Number of inputs that were predicted as the concept, but they were not labeled as the concept.
+False Positives (FP): Number of inputs that were predicted as the concept but they were not labeled as the concept.
 Also known as “false alarms”.
-(E.g. These are the images that were predicted as “dog” but were not labeled as “dog”)
+For example, these are the images that were predicted as “dog” but were not labeled as “dog”.

-In general, the matrix is meant to be read by fixing each row.
-Each row represents a subset of the test set that was actually labeled as a particular concept.
-For this subset, each cell across the row represents either
+Each row represents a subset of the test set that was actually labeled as a concept, e.g. “dog”.
+As you go across the row, each cell represents either:

-The number of inputs that were predicted as a concept (i.e. “counts”), or
+The number of times those inputs were predicted as each concept, noted by the column name (i.e. “counts”); or,